MaroonCoffee/tesseract/README.md

 - Literal letters and numbers are pushed to LetNum stack (no v or space as these are reserved for down arrow and empty space respectively)
 - Operation Stack: + - \ * / %
 - Characters placed in correct stack automatically
+- Operations are only executed if key character has been read and mode is enabled
 - (   Begins execution at this point
 - )   Ends execution at this point
 - \>   Turn right